 S. No. Requirement Information

 i.
 Name of the associ ated Trakker Middle East LLC

 company or associated undertaking

 ii.
 Basis of relationship Subsidiary

 iii.
-Earning s per share for the last 2023: (24,039.81) 2022: (32 2,020.83) 2021: (19,702.61)
+Earning sper share for the last 2023: (24,039.81) 2022: (3 2,020.83) 2021: (19,702.61)

-three years of the Associ ated
+three years of the Associated Company

-Company

 iv.
-Break -up value per share, based on latest audited financial PKR (160,919.93) per share
+Break -up value per share, based on latest audited financial statements PKR (160,919.93) per shar re

-statements Financial position of the The extracts of the review
+V. Financial posit ion of the The extracts of the review ved balance sheet and

-V. associ ated company profit and loss account of as at and for the period er the associated company
+associ ated company profit and loss account or as at and for the period e follows: f the associated company ended June 30, 2023 is as

-follows: Balance Sheet Rupees
+Balance Sheet Rupees

 Non-current assets 88,165,557

 Other assets 188,234,352

 Total Assets 276,399,909

 Total Liabilities 1,188,815,940

-Represented by: +
+Represented by:

 Paid up capital 441,792,792

 Statutory Reserves 88,364,558

 Accumulated (loss) (1,442,573,381)

 Equity (912,416,031)

-Profit and Loss +
+Profit and Loss

 (Loss) before interest and taxation (86,732,546)

 Financial charges (49,573,149)

 (Loss) before taxation (136,305,695)

 Taxation -

 (Loss) after taxation (136,305,695)

-vi In case of investme nt in a project of an associ ated company / undertaking that has not commen ced operations, in addition to the information referred to above, the following further information is also required: a) a descript ion of the project and its history since Not Applicable
+vi In case of investme nt in a project of an associ ated company / undertaking that has not commen ced operations, in addit ion to the information referred to above, the following further information is also required: a) a descript ion of the project and its history since Not Applicable

-commenced operations, in

-addition to the information referred to above, the following

-further information is also

-required:

-a) a description of the project

-and its history since

-conceptualization;

-b) starting date and expected

-date of completion; c) time by which such project shall

-become commercially operational;

-d) expected return on total

-capital employed in the project;

-and

-e) funds invested or to be

-invested by the promoters distinguishing between cash

-and non-cash amounts;

-vii.
-Maximum amount of investment to be PKR 400,000,000

-made

-viii.
-Purpose, benefits likely to accrue The purpose of the investment was to enable

-to the investing company and its members from such investment Trakker Middle East LLC to meet its operational

-and period of investment; requirements.

-ix.
-Sources of funds to be utilized for Own source

-investment and where the · · · · · · · · · · · · · · · · · · ·

-investment is intended to be

-made using borrowed funds,-

-(I) justification for investment through

-borrowings;

-(II) detail of collateral,

-guarantees provided and

-assets pledged for obtaining

-such funds; and

-(III) cost benefit analysis; The Agreement was everythed between TDI

-X. Salient features of the agreement(s), if any, with The Agreement was executed between TPL

-associated company or Trakker Limited and Trakker Middle East LLC on

-associated undertaking with September 12, 2023 for the renewal of advance of

-regards to the proposed enhancement amount of PKR 400 Million as per

-investment; the rate given at serial No. XV, repayable as per

-repayment schedule given at serial No. xxiii of this material fact.

-material fact.

-The validity of the Agreement is one year and shall

-be renewed as per the mutual consent of both

-parties.

-In case of any dispute the Companies shall first be

-referred to Arbitration which will be conducted in accordance with the Arbitration Act 1940.

-accordance with the Arbitlation Act 1340.
+• commenced operations, in addition to the information referred to above, the following further information is also required: a) a description of the project and its history since conceptualization; b) starting date and expected date of completion; c) time by which such project shall become commercially operational; d) expected return on total capital employed in the project; and e) funds invested or to be invested by the promoters distinguishing between cash and non-cash amounts; vii.
+Maximum amount of investment to be made PKR 400,000,000 ∨iii.
+Purpose, benefits likely to accrue to the investing company and its members from such investment and period of investment; The purpose of the investment was to enable Trakker Middle East LLC to meet its operational requirements. ix.
+Sources of funds to be utilized for investment and where the investment is intended to be made using borrowed funds,- (I) justification for investment through borrowings; (II) detail of collateral, guarantees provided and assets pledged for obtaining such funds; and (III) cost benefit analysis; Own source х.
+Salient features of the agreement(s), if any, with associated company or associated undertaking with regards to the proposed investment; The Agreement was executed between TPL Trakker Limited and Trakker Middle East LLC on September 12, 2023 for the renewal of advance of enhancement amount of PKR 400 Million as per the rate given at serial No. XV, repayable as per repayment schedule given at serial No. xxiii of this material fact.
+The validity of the Agreement is one year and shall be renewed as per the mutual consent of both parties.
+In case of any dispute the Companies shall first be referred to Arbitration which will be conducted in accordance with the Arbitration Act 1940.